szermatt/visual-replace/docs/source/usage.rst

 While `visual-replace` is active, it scrolls the window to keep at least one example of matches visible.
 You can also press up and down to go through the matches.
-Don't worry, though the cursor goes back to the original position once you leave Visual Replace.
+Don't worry, though: the cursor goes back to the original position once you leave Visual Replace.

 In Visual Replace mode: